brettchalupa/brettcodes/_projects/launchpad.md

 excerpt: Curriculum planner that supports and inspires teachers to design high-quality, personalized learning experiences
 ---

-We continue to design and develop LaunchPad for Savi Learning.
+We continue to design and develop LaunchPad for Savi.
 LaunchPad is a curriculum planner for educators centered around Project Based Learning (PBL).
 Our responsibilities include user interface design, developing new features, and maintaining the infrastructure and apps.

 Major completed phases for the LaunchPad project have been: